IN/FIDELITY

 Translator’s Note

-Stoil Roshkev’s “Поетите не са това” is a poem that rattles, mocks and sings.
-It’s an irreverent catalogue of what poets are not and its wild cataloguing builds momentum through strings of phrases where sound often precedes sense: combinations of nouns and adjectives chosen less for rational semantic criteria than for shock value, alliteration, and the simple joy of repeating syllables.
-Roshkev clearly had a lot of fun stacking these units, and it is this sonic play, as much as meaning, that gives the poem its pulse.
+Stoil Roshkev’s “Поетите не са това” is a poem that rattles, mocks, and sings.
+It’s an irreverent catalogue of what poets are not, and its wild cataloguing builds momentum through strings of phrases where sound often precedes sense: combinations of nouns and adjectives chosen less for rational semantic criteria than for shock value, alliteration, and the simple joy of repeating syllables.
+It is largely this sonic play, as much as semantic meaning, that gives the poem its pulse.

-The poem also reads as a manifesto against stereotypes, and a literal rendition of such key lines would be:
+The poem also reads as a manifesto against stereotypes.
+A literal rendition of such lines says:

 surreal surprises